Nine warnings and three suggestions for my loved one who’s considering weight loss surgery.

 After WLS, eating as much as your stomach can hold may hurt like hell, but depending on how much work you’ve done to heal shame-driven self-sabotage, that pain may not keep you from eating yourself sick over and over again.

-Many of us who default to morbid obesity have behavioral norms 10 and strong internal forces 11 urging us to ignore our body’s signals, and eat (and eat).
-Until we do the work to develop new coping strategies for stress and boredom, new associations with celebration and sadness, and new ways to spend our transition and “me” time, stomach pain may only serve to slow the pace of the binge.
+Many of us who default to morbid obesity have behavioral norms 10 and strong internal forces 11 urge us to ignore our body’s signals and eat (and eat).
+Until we do the work to develop new coping strategies for stress and boredom, new associations with celebration and sadness and new ways to spend our transition and “me” time, stomach pain may only serve to slow the pace of the binge.

 Many standard post-operative menu suggestions may keep you craving sugar, even if they’re sugar free.